julianashwin/BTR.jl/README.md

 docidx_vars = df.doc_idx
 ```

-### BTRRawData and training-test splitting

-There are two ways to convert data into a BTRRawData structure
-1. Explicitly define from the DTM, id variables, y, vocab and optionally covariates x
-2. Using the `btr_traintestsplit` function

 ## Options

 A BTROptions object keeps track of the modelling and estimation options, each field has a default as described below.
 These same options can also be used to estimate unsupervised LDA models, and an equivalent object exists for classification rather than regression.
 This options object can be initialised at default values with